sludin/indexnow/README.md

 ### API Key

-Get the key from <a href="https://www.bing.com/indexnow">IndexNow</a> and put it in a file at the root of your site with the name being the key with a .txt extension.
+Get the key from [IndexNow](https://www.bing.com/indexnow) and put it in a file at the root of your site with the name being the key with a .txt extension.
 For example:

     Key: c9e44b0436e74ce1952da7a7922dc8f7